eliatra/opensearch-k8s-operator/docs/userguide/main.md

 The operator provides custom kubernetes resources that allow you to create/update/manage security configuration resources such as users, roles, action groups etc. as kubernetes objects.

-#### Opensearch Users
+#### OpenSearch Users

-It is possible to manage Opensearch users in Kubernetes with the operator.
+It is possible to manage OpenSearch users in Kubernetes with the operator.
 The operator will not modify users that already exist.
 You can create an example user as follows:

 ```yaml
 apiVersion: opensearch.eliatra.io/v1